guoguo12/challenge-framework/README.md

 * *structexp* &ndash; structural expression to test (as outlined above)
 * *code* &ndash; the student's code

+`fungus.test()` returns a simple boolean value indicating whether or not the code passed the specified test.

 ## Still Not Convinced?
 Here are some more reasons the DSL outlined above is better than using just an API: